 Gentry has welcomed and worked with touring choirs, such as the Fisk Jubilee Singers under the direction of Dr. Paul Kwami (through a grant from the NAACP), Voces8, ASTER Women’s Chamber Choir, as well as his collaborative work with the Boulder Bach Festival.
 He has guest conducted throughout the United States, and Europe, including St. Peter’s Basilica, Vatican City and Basiliica dei Santi XII Apostoli, Rome, as well as Catholic Cathedral of St. Mary and St. Boniface, Plymouth, UK.

-Gentry’s former graduate students are teaching and conducting at universities across the country, including the State University of New York, William & Mary, San Jose State University, Virginia State University, Waldorf University, Morehead State University, Scottsdale Community College, University of Virginia, as well as conducting or singing in ensembles worldwide such as Conspirare, Phoenix Chorale, True Concord Voices, Graindelavoix (Belgium), Gimhae City Choir (South Korea) and Anúna (Ireland).
+Gentry’s former graduate students are teaching and conducting at universities across the country, including the State University of New York, Pacific Lutheran University, San Jose State University, Drury University, Colorado State University, Virginia State University, Waldorf University, Morehead State University, Scottsdale Community College, University of Virginia, as well as conducting or singing in ensembles worldwide such as Conspirare, Phoenix Chorale, True Concord Voices, Graindelavoix (Belgium), Gimhae City Choir (South Korea) and Anúna (Ireland).